Growth-Kinetics/DiffMem/notes/ideas_and_changes.md

 Module:
-- Split repos so that it is one repo per user.
+- Split repos so that it is one repo per user?
 - Verify that all agents have only access to the user's folder and put in checks to prevent accessing other folders.
 - Clean up call_llm so that it shunted to a util and called more sensibly.
 - Fix that when an index is not found it makes it but doesn´t immediately load it in same process.
 - Prompt caching for retrieval during ongoing conversation turns.
+- Swap out the agents from working with md files to working with json files, then build the md from JSON.

 Maintaining:
 - Randomly sample a couple of entities for merge/link review for ongoing prunig maintenante, use last_edited and last_accessed for adjusting strenght, have the job maintain the "semantic index".